 8. Backyard Weddings

-2023 will see most couples celebrate their weddings at home because that is a trend most couples consider.
+Most couples celebrate their weddings at home because that is a trend most couples consider.
 You may choose your childhood home because it is where most of your family memories took place.
 You may even opt for your own home where new memories are expected to occur, and nothing beats a home wedding.

 Planning to celebrate your wedding is not an easy decision and requires very intense supplier synchronization and planning.